codebybrett/rebol2/working/pratt/README.md

 Other thoughts:

 * Rebol block input requires recursing on a nested block.
+* TODO: How are error messages to be handled?
+* TODO: Demonstrate integration with a Rebol parse rule.
 * TODO: Experiment with tree rewriting functions.
 Do they have any relevance to this algorithm?